 Hospitals must carefully plan for safety and minimize risks to maintain quality and compliance while reducing accidents, negative outcomes, and legal liabilities.
-Safety management programs help administrators and decision makers minimize environment hazards, reduce occupational injuries, and prevent avoidable tragedies.
+Safety management programs help administrators and decision makers minimize environmental hazards, reduce occupational injuries, and prevent avoidable tragedies.

 Safety Authority and Coordination